-- 1. Analyze the complexity of algorithms, to provide justification for the selection, and to implement the algorithm in a particular context. - 2.
-Apply various algorithmic design paradigms such as greedy, dynamic, backtracking etc. to solve common engineering problems. - 3.
+- 1. Analyze the complexity of the algorithms to provide rationale for the selection and to implement algorithm in a specific scenerio. - 2.
+Employ algorithmic design approaches such as Greedy, Dynamic, backtracking etc. to standard engineering computational problems. - 3.
 Identify basic properties of graphs and apply their algorithms to solve real life problems. - 4.
-Demonstrate the application of algorithms and selection of appropriate data structures under several categories such as string matching, randomized algorithms and genetic algorithms.
+Demonstrate the application of algorithms and selection of appropriate data structures under several categories such as string matching, randomized and Approximation algorithms.